kwaldenphd/facial-recognition/README.md

 - Other comments/questions/observations

 You're welcome (but not required) to include code + screenshots as part of that narrative.

+# Prompt 8: Choose Your Own Adventure

+If reading through the prompts sparks ideas for something you could do in this lab that doesn't fall neatly into a prompt, contact the instructor to discuss possible next steps.

 # Lab Notebook Components